Up to 50% off sofas & mattresses — limited‑time deals.

 Seat depth: the comfort spec most shoppers skip

-A useful way to test depth in-store:
+A useful way to test depth in person is simple:

 • Sit all the way back.

-Seat height: the “getting up” check
+Seat height: the getting-up check

 Construction Quality: Frames, Joinery, and Suspension Systems

-Frames and joinery: where squeaks are born
+Frames and joinery: where squeaks begin

 Look for:

-• Kiln-dried hardwood or quality engineered wood
+• Kiln-dried hardwood or solid-quality engineered wood

 • Reinforced corners